Artist Development Courses

 Week 2 / Developing Clown in Context

-Physical Comedy & Slapstick - exploration of comedic physicality and devising tools, led by Petra Massey.
+Physical Comedy - exploration of comedic physicality, drawing on neutral mask and slapstick, led by Stephan Kreiss.

 Music & Performance - developing comedic material through musical games and exercises, song-writing, musical theatre, instrumental ensembles and choreography, led by Toby Park.

-The Business - optional sessions on running a business for emerging artists: finance, funding, branding and marketing, led by our producer Emily Coleman.
+The Business - seminars on running a business for emerging artists: fundraising, budgeting and tour booking with time to ask questions specific to your project, led by our producer Emily Coleman.

 Week 3 / Creating, Writing & Directing